Meet Jaclyn Staubach

 • I show up as both a professional and my authentic self.
 I will meet you where you are with empathy and reflective listening, while also being honest, engaged, and collaborative.

-• I recognize the limits of my expertise and that I’m not the right fit for everyone.
+• I recognize the limits of my expertise and sometimes that means I’m not the right fit for everyone.
 If at any point it becomes clear that your needs would be better supported by another provider or level of care, or if you choose to work with someone else, I’ll provide you with recommendations.
 Your well‑being and access to appropriate care are my priority.

 What Supports Clients in Therapy